 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 7 years and 6 months of technical progress since the D700 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the ZS100 emerges as the winner of the match-up (15 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZS100 is the clear winner of the contest (16 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D700 and the Panasonic ZS100 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the D700 or the ZS100 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.